EWaterman/EWaterman.github.io/_posts/Ch6/0006-02-01-general-tips.md

 Here’s some basic but important technical points that I’ve seen plenty of letterers mess up on:

-- Generally, it’s better to **keep you panel borders thicker than your balloon borders.** The panel is what divides up the sections of your page, and thus it should have the most dominant lines.
+- Generally, it’s better to **keep your panel borders thicker than your balloon borders.** The panel is what divides up the sections of your page, and thus it should have the most dominant lines.
 This is to help maintain the feeling that dialogue is a part of the panel and not sitting on top of it.
 Some letterers choose to not even use borders on their balloons.
 That said, **many artists choose to make their panel and balloon borders the same size**.
 This works as well, as it allows the balloons and borders to blend into each other in interesting ways.
 Sound effects or especially loud dialogue can be an exception to this rule if you want them to be more prominent or have the 3D effect of bursting out of the page.

 - **Be weary of using serif fonts.**